This article was originally written based on the Spark distribution.

 Your installation profile will reside in its own profilename directory in the /profiles directory of a Drupal 8 site.

-All installation profiles must have these two files:
+All installation profiles must have a profilename.info.yml file.
+They may also have:

 - profilename.install file